Modeling the acoustic behavior of curved absorbers is of the greatest interest in terms of acoustics.

 Namely in relation to the sizing of silencers, ITS has integrated the modeling of the acoustic behavior of curved absorbers with the software SILDIS®, easy to use since in Excel format, by allowing the calculation of the impedance of a non-plane absorbing layer, of any thickness and with a filling can be chosen freely provided that the characteristics such as resistivity, porosity (at least) are known (and then available in one of the libraries of the software).

-Specific computational routines have been developed, involving the evaluation of Bessel and Neumann functions with complex argument by simplified methods integrated in Module 1 of the SILDIS® software.
+Specific computational routines have been developed, involving the evaluation of Bessel and Neumann functions with complex argument by simplified methods integrated in Module 1 of the acoustics calculation software SILDIS®.

-The expected consequence of the implementation of these new functionalities in the SILDIS® software is the ability to refine the performance prediction of silencers with a circular cross-section, for example for the design of silencers for industrial applications or for aeraulic installations.
+The expected consequence of the implementation of these new functionalities in the SILDIS® software (for modeling the acoustic behavior of curved absorbers) is the ability to refine the performance prediction of silencers with a circular cross-section, for example for the design of silencers for industrial applications or for aeraulic installations.

 With regard to cylindrical silencers with peripheral absorbing lining locally reacting (without central pod) e.g. such as can be installed inside an industrial stack, of which the duct is then used as an envelope for the silencing device, to limit its sound power at outlet, the comparison of simulation results with bibliographic data (results measurements, calculation results by others, ...) has shown, for many combinations of parameters inflencing the sizing (not only the length and the transverse dimensions d and 2a on sketch below for mounting C0A), an agreement which has been considered sufficient to allow the validation of this new acoustical calculation capacity now available at ITS: cf. software SILDIS® Module 1 Terminal 3.